 Qualified students in this program may have a unique opportunity to complete their fourth semester in Italy.
 This eight week academic program offers our students a meaningful and challenging experience in baking and pastry arts from an international perspective and is offered in partnership with APICIUS International School of Hospitality at the Florence University of Arts.
 Students are enrolled at Humber and pay an additional program fee for this Semester 4 optional program.
 The work placement is also completed in this final semester.

 Students may also be eligible to apply for our annual short duration experiential trips.
-These faculty lead study abroad trips are confirmed in the fall semester and are approximately two weeks in length.
+These faculty led study abroad trips are confirmed in the fall semester and are approximately two weeks in length.
 Qualified students in this program may apply to participate in experiential learning trips to the Mediterranean/Italy where students have a hands-on experience in food culture and lifestyle of the Mediterranean.
-In addition, eligible students may apply to a study abroad experiential trip to Peru.

 These trips vary each year and are subject to availability and eligibility requirements.
 Additional fees apply.